 102.15 PROCESS AGENT.
-Every corporation or limited liability company doing business with the Department shall submit evidence of compliance with KRS Sections 14A.4-010, 271B.11-010 -271B.11-80, 271B.5-010 and 271B.5-025, and 271B.16-220, or 275.115 and must file with the Department the name and address of the process agent upon whom process may be served.
+Every corporation doing business with the Department shall submit evidence of compliance with KRS Sections 271A.070, 271A.385, 271A.555, 271A.565, and 271A.615, and file with the Department the name and address of the process agent upon whom process may be served.

-Every individual residing in another state, or members of a co-partnership who reside in another state, doing business with the Department shall file with the Department the names and addresses of at least 2 persons residing in Kentucky upon whom process may be served.
+Every individual residing in another state, or members of a co-partnership who reside in another state, doing business with the Department shall file with the Department the names and addresses of at least 2 persons residing in Kentucky upon whom process may be served

-When any change is made in any such corporation's, individual's, co-partnership's, or limited liability company's process agent, the corporation, individual, co-partnership, or limited liability company shall immediately file with the Department a statement of the change.
+When any change is made in any such corporation's, individual's, or co-partnership's process agent, the corporation, individual, or co-partnership shall immediately file with the Department a statement of the change.
 The former agent shall remain agent for the purpose of service of process until the bidder files a statement with the Department designating the new agent.